Medical Negligence Solicitors in Chester

 What happens next?

-Call The Medical Negligence Experts today to arrange your free consultation with one of our team of solicitors in Canterbury.
+Call The Medical Negligence Experts today to arrange your free consultation with one of our team of solicitors in Chester.
 They look at your claim’s detail before advising whether or not they believe you have grounds for a claim.
-Moreover, if they can handle under a No Win No Fee* agreement.
+Moreover, if a top legal firm with years of experience can offer a No Win No Fee* claim service.

 When you’re happy to proceed, your lawyer will notify the other party of your intention.
 Then, they start collecting the evidence necessary to prove your injury was a result of negligence.
 This documentation can include your medical records, a report from an independent medical expert, and reliable witness statements.